 WSU has group in-person, on-campus visits most weekdays at 9 am, 1 pm and 3 pm.
 In addition, there are group in-person visits offered at 5 pm Thursdays and 11 am Fridays.
 In-person campus tours are also available on select Saturdays throughout the year.
 View latest campus visit information, including COVID-19 visit protocols.
 For more information or to request materials, contact the Office of Admissions at the telephone number or web address above or via the U.S. mail at:

 Winona, MN 55987-5838

 Admission Requirements and Procedures

-Even if they have not graduated from high school, students can be considered for admission if they have a High School Equivalency Certificate based on successful completion of the GED test and an acceptable score on one of the college entrance examinations.
+Even if they have not graduated from high school, students can be considered for admission if they have a High School Equivalency Certificate based on successful completion of the GED test.

 New First-Year Student Admission

 WSU prefers that students complete the following high school curriculum in grades 9-12: